calebcarlin/Transire/doc/inputs.rst

 **angle_write_coord_file**
-            switch to enable printing the coordinates of all interface structures generated in the twist angle search in the xyz format.  (default = True)
+            switch to enable printing the coordinates of all interface structures generated in the rotation angle search in the xyz format.  (default = True)

 **angle_write_restart**
             logical to enable the writing of a traj file that can be used for